mdn/content/files/en-us/learn_web_development/extensions/client-side_tools/overview/index.md

 ## Summary

 That rounds off our gentle introduction to the topic of client-side web tooling, from a high level.
-Next up we provide you with a crash course on the command line, which is where a lot of tooling is invoked from.
-We'll take a look at what the command line can do and then try installing and using our first tool.
+Next up we will look at package managers.

-{{NextMenu("Learn/Tools_and_testing/Understanding_client-side_tools/Command_line", "Learn/Tools_and_testing/Understanding_client-side_tools")}}
+{{NextMenu("Learn_web_development/Extensions/Client-side_tools/Package_management", "Learn_web_development/Extensions/Client-side_tools")}}